Conan the Adventurer (1992 TV series): Reception

 The animated version was popular with fans and audiences alike, and also praised for staying largely true to Robert E. Howard's material, and was one of the most popular sword and sorcery cartoons alongside He-Man and Dungeons & Dragons.
 However, it did receive some criticism, for being more suitable to younger audience, removing the adult content and toning down the violence.
 According to The A.V.
 Club, this cartoon, like the other two Conan television series, "has been significantly defanged, dumbing down and infantilizing the character to the degree that he's robbed of his savage appeal".

+Spin-off

+Following the conclusion of Conan the Adventurer, CBS premiered the spin-off Conan and the Young Warriors on March 5, 1994.
+In accordance with FCC mandated education requirements for children's programming, Conan's edges were further softened from Conan the Adventurer so he could serve as a mentor figure to his pupils The Barbarian Kids.
+When CBS ordered the series as a mid-season replacement for their 1993-94 Saturday morning schedule, the series was being developed under the title of Conan and the Barbarian Kids.